wessenstam/gts2021-prep/basic/basic.rst

     <H1><font color="#AFD135"><center>Congratulations!!!!</center></font></H1>

-We have just created our first container version of the Fieta Application and it is running... **But** we still need to do a few thing...
+We have just created our first container version of the Fiesta Application and it is running... **But** we still need to do a few thing...

 - The way of working using **vi** or **nano** is not very effective and ready for human error
 - Variables needed, have to be set outside of the image we build
-- The container build takes a long time and is a tedeous work including it's management
+- The container build takes a long time and is a tedious work including it's management
 - The start of the container takes a long time
 - The image is only available as long as the Docker VM exists

-The next modules in this workshop are going to address all of these buts....
+The next modules in this workshop are going to address all of these....
 Let's go for it!

 .. |proj-icon| image:: ../images/projects_icon.png